-32 Operating Segments
+21 Operating Segments

-The Holding Company's Chief Executive Officer has been identified as the Chief Operating Decision Maker ('CODM'), since he is responsible for all major decisions w.r.t. the preparation and execution of business plan, preparation of budget, planning, alliance, merger, acquisition and expansion of any new facility.
+The Ultimate Holding Company's Chief Executive Officer has been identified as the Chief Operating Decision Maker ('CODM'), since he is responsible for all major decision with respect to the preparation and execution of business plan, preparation of budget, planning, alliance, merger, acquisition and expansion of any new facility.
 CODM has examined the Company's performance from product and geographic perspective and has identified a single business segment i.e. "Developing and running of hotels", hence no specific disclosures have been made.

-a) Information about products and services
+A. Information about products and services

-The Company primarily deals in one business namely "Developing and running of hotels", therefore product wise revenue disclosure is not applicable.
+Company primarily deals in one business namely "Developing and running of hotels", therefore product wise revenue disclosure is not applicable.

-b) Information about geographical areas
+B. Information about geographical areas